-For an intimate and genuine cultural experience, we will attend the Naadam games in the Gobi Desert, away from the increasing crowds of tourists who attend the games in Ulaanbaatar.
-Wrestling, horseracing, and archery are the three age-old competitions traditionally used to measure the courage and strength of nomads and warriors.
+For an intimate and genuine cultural experience on this group tour of Mongolia, we will attend the Naadam games in the Gobi Desert, away from the increasing crowds of tourists who attend the games in Ulaanbaatar.
+Wrestling, horse racing, and archery are the three age-old competitions traditionally used to measure the courage and strength of nomads and warriors.
 Contemporary Naadam games showcase the abilities of local men, women, boys, and girls, and are also a time when family and friends get together to celebrate the short, joyful summer season.

 Day 1-2 Ulaanbaatar

 This group tour of Mongolia begins in Ulaanbaatar with a visit to Gandan Monastery, the seat of Buddhism in Mongolia – the National Museum for an excellent overview of Mongolia’s history and culture – visit Choijin Lama Temple Museum – and in the evening, drive to Zaisan Memorial, built by the former Soviet Union to commemorate fallen soldiers of World War II.